sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Toolbar/README.md

 </Toolbar>
 ```

 The space inside of the `Toolbar` will be divided fairly for all the `Controls` children.
-To group items inside of the
+Inside of the `Controls`
-`Controls` component you can group the items by using the `Items` component.
+component you can group the items by using the `Items` component.

 ```
 const Toolbar = require('./Toolbar').default;